mniebling/mniebling.github.io/README.md

 ````

 Then run `bundle install`, which will install everything in your Gemfile.
 Which is just the github-pages gem.
 Which includes Jekyll.

+If this isn't the first time setting things up, the Gemfile already exists.
+So just navigate to the repo root and do `bundle install`.

 ##### 4. Running Jekyll Locally